Maryland Field Trips for Homeschoolers

 If you’re looking for fun, educational field trips in Maryland, there are tons of options in the state.
 No matter what region of the state you live in, we have compiled a list of historic sites, museums, parks and more where you can learn about a wide range of topics.
 Whether you’re looking to learn about nature and science, uncover the state’s rich and diverse history, or explore its more than 4,000 miles of coastline, you are sure to find a homeschool field trip in Maryland to suit your child’s interests.

 Below are several field trip ideas in Maryland sorted by region.
 We’ve also included a printable map of Maryland to help your child become more familiar with the state’s geography.
-As a bonus, we’ve added a free download of Time4Learning lesson plans that might be the perfect supplement for each trip [at end of article]!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
+As a bonus, we’ve added a free download of Time4Learning lesson tie-ins that might be the perfect supplement for each trip [at end of article]!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Old Line State.

 - Antietam National Battlefield, Sharpsburg – Families can enhance their history lessons by learn about the bloodiest single-day battle of the Civil War that took place on September 17, 1862.
 Students can explore the exhibits at the visitor center as well as walk along the battlefield on designated trails, as well as visit the Pry House Field Hospital Museum.

 - Hagerstown Roundhouse Museum, Hagerstown – Learn about local railroad history and explore all the model railroads on display at this museum that also features and outdoor train yard, artifacts, a railroad library, and more.
 The museum also hosts several special events throughout the year.